Daniellien2018/canny_edge_detector/readme.md

 - Threshold Parameters: Be able to adjust thresholding on detection (Done)

 - Side by Side Detection: visualize two images side by side, be able to adjust params for this.
-(Done)
+(Done) 6/28

--
+- 7/1 I want to add a Slider to visualize real time thresholding

+#maybe mkae two seperate pages
 ## Edge Cases / Issues to Fix

 - Error handling for when the file passsed is not an image